aurelia/cli/DESCRIPTIVE_SKELETON.md

 # Descriptive Skeleton

-aurelia-cli's skeleton generation has been fully descriptive, it means you don't need to write explicit code for scaffolding.
+The aurelia-cli offers loads of features out of the box, such as webpack, http2, sass and more.
+In this document you can find information on how to add new features.
+Don't worry, it's as easy as moving files or templates into a directory, something we call "descriptive skeletons".

-To add a new feature to app skeleton, following these 3 steps.
+To add a new feature, follow these 3 steps.

-1. add a new question, or add new choice to an existing question, in `lib/workflow/questionnaire.js`.
+1. Add a new question to `au --new` or extend existing questions by adding new options.
+This can all be done in the file `lib/workflow/questionnaire.js`.
-2. if new question is added, add it into `appFlow` at the bottom of `lib/workflow/select-features.js`.
-You may need to update its test code in `spec/lib/workflow/select-features.spec.js`.
+2. New questions must be registered to `appFlow` in the `lib/workflow/select-features.js` file.
+You may need to update the test code in `spec/lib/workflow/select-features.spec.js`.
-3. write descriptive skeleton in `skeleton/` folder.
+3. Add source files or templates to the `skeleton/` folder.
+More information on how to do this can be found below.

-## Explanation on app features
+## Explanation on features

-All our "features" (webpack, or sass, or http2) are represented as simple string (`'webpack'`, `'sass'`, `'http2'`).
-There is no distinguish between them, no need with descriptive skeleton in place.
+All the "features" of the aurelia-cli (webpack, or sass, or http2) are represented as simple strings (`'webpack'`, `'sass'`, `'http2'`).

-## Explanation on the `skeleton/`
+## Explanation on the `skeleton/` folder

-The `skeleton/` folder is organized based on features.
+The `skeleton/` folder is organized in feature folders.

-1. `skeleton/common/` folder is special, it's included for every app.
+1. The `skeleton/common/` folder is special, since it's included in every app.
-2. some features have their dedicated folder like `skeleton/cli-bundler/` and `skeleton/webpack/`.
-But not all features need a dedicated folder, it depends on how complex the feature is.
-It's your choice on whether to create a dedicated folder for a new feature.
+2. Some features have their dedicated folder like `skeleton/cli-bundler/` and `skeleton/webpack/`.
+Not all features need a dedicated folder though, it depends on how complex the feature is.
+It's your choice on whether to create a dedicated folder for a new feature or to use existing ones.
-3. every sub-folder in `skeleton/` provides a partial app skeleton.
-Aurelia-cli will merge them all together to create the final app.
+3. Every sub-folder in the `skeleton/` folder provides a partial application skeleton.
+The aurelia-cli will merge them all together to create the final application.

-## Conditional files or contents
+## Conditional files, folders or contents

-There are few ways to conditionally include a file or part of the file.
+There are few ways to conditionally include a file or folder.
+This is done by giving files a specific, structured name.
+Files can be templates, allowing you to conditionally add parts to a file.

-1. we learnt from above, the sub-folder in `skeleton/` is the first condition applied on features.
+Here are some tips:

+1. As described earlier, all files of features belong inside the `skeleton/` folder.
-2. within the sub-folder, you can use suffix on any file, like `common/.babbelrc.js__if_babel`.
+2. Within the `skeleton/` folder, you can apply a suffix to any file name, such as `common/.babbelrc.js__if_babel`.
-3. similarly, you can apply suffix on any deep folder too, like `scaffold-minimum/test__if_karma_or_jest/`.
-Note the condition `karma_or_jest`, you can use `and`/`or`/`not` in the condition expression, the example will be translated as `karma || jest`.
+3. Similarly, you can apply a suffix on any folder as well, such as `scaffold-minimum/test__if_karma_or_jest/`.
+Note the condition `karma_or_jest`.
+You can use `and`/`or`/`not` in the condition expression.
+The example will be interpreted as `karma || jest`.
-4. within any file, you can use [preprocess syntax](https://github.com/jsoverson/preprocess) to conditionally write part of the contents.
+4. Within any file, you can use [preprocess syntax](https://github.com/jsoverson/preprocess) to add (or omit) parts of the file.
-5. one more convention, if you name a file with extname `.ext`, like `app.ext`, it will yield to `app.js` or `app.ts` depending on whether user chose TypeScript.
+5. When a file is given an extension of `.ext`, like `app.ext`, it will ultimately be translated into `app.js` or `app.ts` depending on whether user chose TypeScript.

-Simply enough?
-Have a look of the `skeleton/` folder, it's intuitive to follow.
+Need some examples?
+Have a look of the `skeleton/` folder, there are lots of features in there already.

-It's very flexible, for example, there are three folders within `skeleton/cli-bundler/aurelia_project/` folder:
+Because of the conventions described above, the scaffolding system is very flexible.
+For example, there are three folders within `skeleton/cli-bundler/aurelia_project/` folder:
 ```
 tasks/
 tasks__if_babel/
 tasks__if_typescript
 ```
-They will be merged together based on user selection.
+Folder contents will be merged together based on what options the user has selected.

 ## Write policy

-This is designed mainly for dotnet and `au new --here` when there is existing file in target folder.
+This is designed mainly for dotnet and `au new --here` when there is an existing file in the target folder.

-1. you can use suffix `__skip-if-exists`, `__append-if-exists`, `__ask-if-exists` on any file (not folder).
+1. You can use the suffix `__skip-if-exists`, `__append-if-exists`, `__ask-if-exists` on any file (not folder).
-2. you can mix write policy suffix with conditional suffix in any order, it's same to write `file.ext__skip-if-exists__if_babel` or `file.ext__if_babel__skip-if-exists`.
+2. You can mix write policy suffix with conditional suffix in any order.
+For example, `file.ext__skip-if-exists__if_babel` is equivalent to `file.ext__if_babel__skip-if-exists`.
-3. you can provide an instructions file for any file with `__skip-if-exists`.
-If the file is skipped, the instructions will be printed out on screen, also be written to file `instructions.txt` in final app.
-For instance, `skeleton/dotnet-core/Views/Home/Index.cshtml__instructions` for `skeleton/dotnet-core/Views/Home/Index.cshtml__skip-if-exists`.
+3. You can provide an instructions file for any file with `__skip-if-exists`.
+If the file is skipped, the instructions will be printed out on screen and will also be written to file `instructions.txt` in the final app.
+Some existing examples are `skeleton/dotnet-core/Views/Home/Index.cshtml__instructions` and `skeleton/dotnet-core/Views/Home/Index.cshtml__skip-if-exists`.

 ## Three special files

 There are three special files in `skeleton/`:

-1. `package.json` obviously, there are multiple `package.json` in various `skeleton/` sub-folders.
+1. `package.json`: there are multiple `package.json` in various `skeleton/` sub-folders.
 They will be merged to together.
-Recommended, if you leave dependency version as empty string `"aurelia-cli": ""`, cli will use `lib/dependencies.json` to fill up the version.
+The recommendation is to leave dependency versions as empty strings `"aurelia-cli": ""`.
+The CLI will use `lib/dependencies.json` to determine which version to use for the dependency.
-2. `aurelia_project/aurelia.json`, similar to above.
+2. `aurelia_project/aurelia.json`: similarly to the `package.json` file, `aurelia.json` files will also be merged together.
-3. `README.md` files, they are concatenated together.
+3. `README.md` files are concatenated together.